karstenw/nodebox-pyobjc/README.md

 1. Different behaviour:
 	1.  `size(0,0)`  sets size to size of main screen

-1. Uses Python 2.7.12 and PyObjC 3.2a1
+1. Uses Python 2.7.13 and PyObjC 3.2a1

-1. Is self containend so it does not depend on an installed Python
+1. Is self containend so it does not depend on an installed Python and therefore runs on different OS versions.

 1. Builds without Xcode (python setup.py py2app)